divvungiellatekno/giellalt.uit.no/infra/DontPanic.md

 **This page is for people with access to the Tromsø servers!**

-What to do if ...

-# The servers are down

 Get an overview on the [status monitor for Giellatekno and Divvun **services** running on our servers](https://status.giellalt.org/) The overview is refreshed every 5 minutes.

-## Get them up and running

-For the *divvun.no, gtdict.uit.no, gtoahpa-01.uit.no, gtsvn-01.uit.no, gtweb-01.uit.no, satni.org* servers at uit.no:
+For the *divvun.no, gtdict.uit.no, gtoahpa.uit.no, gtsvn.uit.no, gtweb.uit.no, satni.org* servers at uit.no:

 * Relevant persons are Børre Gaup, Anders Lorentsen, Sjur Moshagen, Trond Trosterud.
 * Ultimately, _IT, Seksjon for applikasjoner og tjenester_ (see `$GTPRIV/admin/emergency.txt`)

-Note that *gtsvn.uit.no* redirects to *gtsvn-01.uit.no*, etc for all *-01*.
+# The servers are down

-**If you cannot ssh to the server, contact ITA immediately.**
+**If you cannot ssh to a server, contact ITA immediately.**

-## Restart processes afterward
+The general route is to `ssh` into the server, and restart the service that is not working.

-### Instructions for each server:
+## Restart procedures for each server

-The following processes need to be restarted, and in the following way.

 - **Server: api-giellalt.uit.no**
 	- Domain on server: *api-giellalt.uit.no*